Moving the Needle by Jim and Liz Fritz

 As Jim dug deeper into the facilities at Good Shepherd Church, he realized that the roof-mounted HVAC units on the 1988 Sanctuary addition were also getting past their prime efficiency.
 Three of the four were original to the building, and yearly service repair costs were not inconsequential.
 Additionally, they were an eyesore on the roof at the front of the building.
 He knew it was only a matter of time before there would be failures.

 During this realization, Jim started dreaming about better utilization of an outdoor space directly south of the existing Education Wing and Fellowship Hall.
 That area was grass and had several large Maple trees.
-There was another existing and significant problem, as this was the space were the water was being dumped from the facilities flat roofs.
+There was another existing and significant problem, as this was the space where the water was being drained from the facility’s flat roofs.
 This eventually killed the trees and was a concern for the building foundation.
 The questions included, how can that space replace our furnaces?
 He had ideas, but the question was: how to implement them?

 The solution for this project came from many conversations.
 Jim and Liz Fritz worked with local mentors Larry Grimstad, Andy Johnson, Joel Zook, Jim Martin-Schramm, Amy Bouska, and others to brainstorm and dream about the possibilities for this project.
 They worked to create and develop a business plan forming an LLC called Mission Green LLC (a mission with a company).
 Would a carbon-neutral project fit in with their ideas?
 Can you grow a business using a Power Purchase Agreement (PPA)?
 Could this idea/business model allow Good Shepherd to lower energy bills and their carbon footprint?
 Could this include some of the ideas for the outdoor space?